Cadence Design Systems

 Acquisition in 2025

-Secure-IC, founded in January 2010 by researchers from Télécom ParisTech University, specializes in embedded cybersecurity solutions for connected objects and embedded systems.
-The company, established by Sylvain Guilley, Jean-Luc Danger, Laurent Sauvage, Hassan Triqui, and Philippe Nguyen, focuses on protecting clients from cyber-physical attacks.
-Secure-IC ensures that optimal security levels are achieved throughout the design process, tailored to specific vertical market applications.
-Its offerings are designed to safeguard sensitive datasets, providing comprehensive protection against evolving cybersecurity threats.
+Secure-IC is a company founded in January 2010 as a spin-off from Télécom ParisTech University, recognized for its expertise in embedded security research.
+Established by researchers Sylvain Guilley, Jean-Luc Danger, Laurent Sauvage, along with Hassan Triqui and Philippe Nguyen, Secure-IC specializes in providing end-to-end embedded cybersecurity solutions for embedded systems and connected objects.
+The company focuses on protecting clients from cyber-physical attacks and ensuring that optimal security levels are achieved at every stage of the design process tailored to specific vertical market applications.
+Through its offerings, Secure-IC enables organizations to safeguard their datasets effectively.

 INVECAS Technologies